blackboard/anthologydevdocs/docs/blackboard/lti/welcome.md

 ---
-title: "Getting started with LTI"
+title: 'Getting started with LTI'
 sidebar_position: 1
 id: welcome
-published: ""
+published: ''
-edited: ""
+edited: ''
 ---

 Learning Tools Interoperability (LTI) is a standard from the 1EdTech group.
 This standard focuses on contextual launches and grade return, providing a way to send and retrieve this data without manually migrating the information from one service into the other.
 LTI has two different standards available, LTI 1.1 and LTI 1.3.
 Both can be used to integrate with an LMS and exchange information.